MajorVictory/VU-EbxEdit/README.md

 # VU-EbxEdit
-A mod for Battlefield 3: Venice Unleashed which adds consoles commands to allow live editing.
+A mod for Battlefield 3: Venice Unleashed which adds console commands to allow live editing.
+Now you can crash your game in real-time!

 ## Commands
 - vu-ebxedit.GetValue <*ResourcePathOrGUID*|**String**> <*PropertyNamePath*|**string**>